HelleBenjamin/Sandboxia2D/README.md

     4. Run `cl /LD testmod.cpp /I"../include" /Fe:testmod.dll` to compile the mod.
 You can delete other files except the `.dll` file.

 Replace `testmod` with your mod name.
 If you get errors, make sure you compile to right architecture.
+And if the game is built with Release, make sure the mod is built with Release too.
 Mods will be loaded automatically.

 ## Launch args